Thermostats for "slow" configurational modes: Configurational thermostat

-where the term $\eta m \mathbf{q}$ is suggested by the virial thermostatting scheme that first appears in~\cite{hamilton90} in the context of the harmonic oscillator.
-Requiring that the corresponding (\ref{VSdyn}) Liouville equation has the Boltzmann distribution as a steady state solution we obtain together with (\ref{T}) and \ref{fxi}) the following condition on the virial function,
+where the term $\eta m \mathbf{q}$ is suggested by the virial thermostatting scheme.
+Requiring that the Liouville equation corresponding (\ref{VSdyn}) has the Boltzmann distribution as a steady state solution we obtain together with (\ref{T}) and \ref{fxi}) the following condition on the virial function,

 In this case a double temperature control is provided.
 The $\eta$ term is not a mandatory temperature control for our configurational thermostat.
 We could consider only the $\tau$ term by a trivial modification of~(\ref{VSdyn}) and subsequent equations but consider a more general equations of the form (\ref{VSdyn}).
 The reason is that the virial function involves the pressure in the dynamics and this is important for biologically oriented models.
-For the sake of definiteness and keeping in mind a future application to the Peyrard-Bishop model of the DNA dynamics we here fix case (c).
+For the sake of definiteness and keeping in mind a future application we here fix case (c).
 When $\xi$ is endowed with its own equation of motion, it provides a shaking of the system along the direction $\mathbf{e}$.

 Now we have three parameters which we group together as a 3-vector $\bm{\alpha}=(\tau,\eta,\xi)^{\mathrm{T}}$.
 As in~(\ref{T}), (\ref{fxi}) and (\ref{V}) we find a stationary solution of the Liouville equation of the form